 What is all this about Ripples on Google Plus and how do they affect Social Media SEO?
 Ripples are a valuable tool for determining how well a particular piece of content is performing.
 Understanding your post ripples will help you to understand how to format your message to reach the largest number of consumers for your content.
 This will increase the impact your content may have on your social media followers.

 Using Social Media signals is one of the items that a lot of Social Media experts believe can positively affect search engine rankings. there are social media seo tips all over Google + and while they are all valid and show some progress.
 Mark Traphagen has performed an experiment that shows some strong correlation.

-There was a post on how social media impacted search terms for the phrase, How to Use Google Authorship & Author Rank for Your Business by +MarkTraphagen , and posed the question as to whether an influx of social media shares affect this term’s search position?
+There was a post on how social media impacted search terms for the phrase, How to Use Google Authorship & Author Rank for Your Business by +MarkTraphagen, and posed the question as to whether an influx of social media shares affects this term’s search position?

-Well it did affect it, the Forbes site was outranking Mark in the second position in Google for the term Google Authorship and Author Rank.
+Well, it did affect it, the Forbes site was outranking Mark in second place in Google for the term Google Authorship and Author Rank.
 After a couple of days, the search results did change and pushed the Forbes article down to number four.

-Of course this was not a test that the average Google + poster could perform and receive the same immediate reach.
-Mark has almost 60,000 followers, so he immediately has more power to impact the search results with number of shares than the average person.
-If you pay attention to the ripples of posts that go viral you will find in almost every case there are some similarities of the first people who share the post.
+Of course, this was not a test that the average Google + poster could perform and receive the same immediate reach.
+Mark has almost 60,000 followers, so he immediately has more power to impact the search results with some shares than the average person.
+If you pay attention to the ripples of posts that go viral you will find in almost every case there are some similarities of the first individuals who share the post.

 Google Plus Ripples enhance Social Media SEO

 What the hell are Google plus ripple’s and how can they help me?